 Overall Development Process and Methodology

 Under the Neo-Brahmi Generation Panel, there are many different scripts belonging to separate Unicode blocks.
 Each of these scripts will be assigned a separate LGR; however Neo-Brahmi GP will ensure that the fundamental philosophy behind building those LGRs are all in sync with all other Brahmi-derived scripts.
 This is the Gurmukhi LGR, which caters to the Punjabi language written using the Gurmukhi script.

+The Gurmukhi script LGR proposal are published for public comment to allow those who have not participated in the NBGP to make their views known.
+The NBGP analyzes all received comments and finalize the proposal.
+The responses to public comments can be accessed online [115].

 Guiding Principles